dipy/dipy/doc/dicom_mosaic.rst

 #. hdr_id : S4 == 'SV10'
 #. unused1 : uint8, 4
-#. unused2 : uint8, 4
 #. n_tags, uint32, number of tags.
 Number of tags should apparently be
   between 1 and 128.
 If this is not true we just abort and move to ``csa_max_pos``.
-#. unused, uint32, apparently has value 77
+#. unused2, uint32, apparently has value 77

 Each tag
 --------